 Architecture of the Sector

 The Ministry is the government’s leading advisor on media, cultural and heritage matters.
 We fund, monitor and support a diverse portfolio of 19 agencies, including Crown entities, non-government organisations (NGOs), and a statutory body.
-2012/13 direct government investment in the cultural sector, which includes arts, culture, heritage, media, sport and recreation, totalled $350 million.
-All but approximately $28 million of this funding is channelled through sector entities.
+In the 2013/14 financial year we will administer $278.635 million for Vote Arts, Culture and Heritage (includes broadcasting) and $84.194 million for Vote Sport and Recreation.

 The Ministry delivers its own products and services, including a wide range of publishing projects, managing some heritage assets, and coordinating the First World War centenary commemorations across government.
 Its work contributes to cultural, educational, economic, and social outcomes, supporting the work of a range of other government agencies.